- SBA loans typically have lower rates and longer terms than you could qualify for with a conventional loan.

 Benefits of an SBA loan

 You can reap multiple benefits from an SBA-backed loan, including lower interest rates and longer loan terms.
 However, your situation will be unique to your business.
 The choice between an SBA loan and a conventional loan may come down to something outside of a conventional benefits list.

 Kale Gaston, president of Lendstream Small Business Finance, said SBA loans “do a great job of helping lenders say ‘yes’ to borrowers.”
 He also noted that SBA programs provide better access to capital and credit enhancement for small business owners.
 For example, since the SBA guarantee lowers the risk in case of a loan default, lenders can provide funding when the down payment available is too low or the business’s cash flow is not high enough for traditional lending options.

 These are the biggest advantages of SBA loans:

 Lower interest rates

 As an example, the maximum interest rate on a 7(a) SBA loan over $50,000 is WSJ Prime plus 2.75%.
-That cap means you'll be getting a lower interest rate compared to standard banking interest rates.
+That cap means you’ll be getting a lower interest rate than standard banking interest rates.
 The rate is used to entice lenders, but it also entitles the borrower to offer a fair market rate.